edwadjei/songArts/README.md

 # songArts
-A simple node app to generate song/album artworks
+A simple node app to generate song/album artworks using the deezer API